gelatodigital/automate/README.md

 ## Guide 🧑‍🦯

+### PokeMeReady

+For the contract you are trying to automate, inherit [PokeMeReady.sol](https://github.com/gelatodigital/poke-me/blob/4f47679db1833daa212c04a3828ef083fecb6c62/contracts/PokeMeReady.sol) and use the `onlyPokeMe` modifier in the function which Gelato will call.
+Take a look at [Counter.sol](https://github.com/gelatodigital/poke-me/blob/4f47679db1833daa212c04a3828ef083fecb6c62/contracts/Counter.sol).
 ### Resolvers

-To start, you would need to have a resolver contract which returns
+You would need to have a resolver contract which returns

 - Whether your task should be executed.
 - Payload of the execution.
 This Payload should consist of the function selector + encoded data